Particl-Community/academy/guides/guide_general_getstarted.rst

    :description lang=en: How to install Particl Desktop in order to use Particl Marketplace.
    :keywords lang=en: Particl, Marketplace, Installation, Quickstart, Blockchain, Privacy, E-Commerce, multi-vendor marketpalce

 :term:`Particl Marketplace` provides you with the most secure, private, and censorship-resistant e-commerce experience on the web.

-Get a little inspiration by reading :doc:`Uncompromising, what you get <../intro/intro_general_particlmarketplace>`.
+.. admonition:: Understanding the basics of Particl Maketplace

+   - Particl Academy - Intro :doc:`Uncompromising, What You Get <../intro/intro_general_particlmarketplace>`
+   - Particl Academy - Intro :doc:`Target Audiences <../intro/intro_general_target_audiences>`
+   - Particl Academy - Intro :doc:`Particl Marketplace Brief Overview <../intro/intro_marketplace_brief_overview>`

 The following guides will take you through each step, from A to Z, so that you can begin to buy or sell anything online without restriction.